 Loans defaults are treated in the same way as an account charge-off.
 If you have missed more than one payment and you have not paid at the end of the month, the account is marked as in default.

 The lender will forward the information to the credit bureaus, and it will damage a borrower’s credit reputation.
 When prospective lenders access the information, they will view the borrower as a credit risk who is highly unlikely to repay back loans.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 Through financial modeling courses, training, and exercises, anyone in the world can become a great analyst.

 To keep advancing your career, the additional CFI resources below will be useful: